adlnet/xAPI-Spec/xAPI-Data.md

 lack a version, the version MUST be set to 1.0.0.

-###### Learning Record Producer Requirements
+###### Learning Record Provider Requirements
-* If Learning Record Producers set the Statement version, they MUST set it to 1.0.0.
+* If Learning Record Providers set the Statement version, they MUST set it to 1.0.0.
-* Learning Record Producers SHOULD NOT set the Statement version.
+* Learning Record Providers SHOULD NOT set the Statement version.

 <a name="attachments"/>